ABHAYBARMAN067/Habit-Tracker/README.md

 4. Use the Previous/Next buttons to navigate between months.
 5. Click the "+ Add Habit" button to add custom habits.
 6. Click the ❌ button next to custom habits to remove them.
+7. Toggle between table and calendar views using the "Toggle View" button.
+8. In calendar view, see habits displayed in a compact grid for each day.
+9. Share your daily progress using the "Share Progress" button.
+10. View progress charts and achievements below the habit table.
-7. Data is saved locally and synced with the backend if available.
+11. Data is saved locally and synced with the backend if available.

 ## API Endpoints